Robert Myers (offensive lineman): The Spring League

 Myers was selected by the Conquerors of The Spring League during its player selection draft on October 11, 2020.
 He remained on the roster in May 2021.

 New Jersey Generals

-On March 10, 2022, Myers was drafted by the New Jersey Generals of the United States Football League.
+On March 10, 2022, Myers was drafted by the New Jersey Generals of the United States Football League (USFL).
+He was placed on the injured reserve list on May 9, 2023.
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

+Houston Roughnecks

+On January 5, 2024, Myers was selected by the Houston Roughnecks during the 2024 UFL dispersal draft.
+He was waived on March 21.